mostafa-khairy/SCD-all-Type-and-API/README.md

 ![image](https://github.com/mostafa-khairy/SCD-all-Type-and-API/assets/87584678/3d83aee0-b448-4d95-b6a1-7bedf9daba42)

 Steps :
-* create a swagger file then create a connection
+* Create a swagger file then create a connection
-* create a Business Service then create a web Service
+* Create a Business Service then create a web Service
-* create a dummy source as an input for mapping
+* Create a dummy source as an input for mapping